-Apple minimized the bezels around the 10.5-inch iPad Pro when it launched earlier this year, then got rid of the bezels entirely on the new iPhone X. In 2018, the successor to this year’s iPad Pro may get the X factor, and strip away almost everything around the display, plus add Face ID and other features seen on the iPhone X. There’s nothing official yet, but the rumors about the 2018 iPad Pro are gathering already.
+Apple minimized the bezels around the 10.5-inch iPad Pro when it launched last year, then got rid of the bezels entirely on the new iPhone X. Soon, the successor to the 2017 iPad Pro may get the X factor, and strip away almost everything around the display, plus add Face ID and other features seen on the iPhone X. There’s nothing official yet, but the rumors about the 2018 iPad Pro are gathering already.
 Here’s what we think we know about it.

 While bezels around the screen remain, they’re minimal, and they’re uniform all the way round unlike the iPhone X. There is no home button, a fixture of the iPad since its launch, tying the render in with recent rumors next year’s model will use Face ID to secure and unlock the device.
 It’s not clear where the Face ID camera or other sensors housed in the X’s notch are located.
 The shape and rear panel design shown in the render is consistent with the current iPad models.